 4 Detailed proposal

-Based on the rationale above, it’s proposed to start a corresponding SID to enhance the security for NEF service with the following objectives.
+Based on the rationale above, it’s proposed to start a corresponding SID to enhance the security for NEF service based on OAuth 2.0 framework with the following objectives.

 Identify the additional security threat and requirement for network explore services in NEF.